Here's a super simple but very useful project that anyone can sew in just 5 steps and 15 minutes!

 If you liked this tutorial - there are more in this series of

-You can find these and many other sewing projects for the more confident sewer on my tutorials page.
+You can find these and over 100 other free sewing projects for the more confident sewer on my tutorials page.